 The mechanism that animates it is nothing more than caliber ETA 2892: an unassuming industry workhorse that, in this price range, usually offers adequate performance right out of the box and doesn’t require much care beyond the usual servicing at intervals specified by the manufacturer.

-Legibility here is even better thanks to its contrast color scheme and the number of indicators kept at bare minimum, although I am still not happy with the size of the calendar window: a “big date” complication or, at least, a fish eye lens over the date aperture would make the device almost impeccable.
+Legibility here is even better thanks to its contrast color scheme and the number of indicators kept at a bare minimum, although I am still not happy with the size of the calendar window: a “big date” complication or, at least, a fisheye lens over the date aperture would make the device almost impeccable.
 Also, you may find the lack of minutes/seconds marks on the chapter ring a bit disappointing.
 Still, the laconic aesthetics looks appealing.
-Another thing that I would change here is the leather strap: it is of great quality, but I feel that the watch needs a strap crafted from “vintage” leather to better match the overall aura of the device.
+Another thing that I would change here is the leather strap: it is of great quality, but I feel that the BR 03-92 needs a strap crafted from “vintage” leather to better match the overall aura of the device.

 Like the aforementioned IWC Pilot, the BR 03-92 lacks a sapphire case back cover coming with an engraved solid steel back instead.

 4. Hamilton Khaki Pilot Pioneer Automatic Chronograph (ref.
 H76456955): Around $1850